microsoft/WSL-DistroLauncher/README.md

   2. You will either need to run `build rel` from the command line to generate the Release version of your appx or use Visual Studio directly to upload your package to the store.
 You can do this by right-clicking on "DistroLauncher-Appx (Universal Windows)" in the solution explorer and clicking on "Store...
 Create App Packages..." and following the wizard.

-  Also make sure to check out the [Notes for uploading to the Store](https://github.com/Microsoft/WSL-DistroLauncher/wiki/Notes-for-uploading-to-the-Store) page on our wiki for more information.
+  Also, make sure to check out the [Notes for uploading to the Store](https://github.com/Microsoft/WSL-DistroLauncher/wiki/Notes-for-uploading-to-the-Store) page on our wiki for more information.

 # Issues & Contact
 Any bugs or problems discovered with the Launcher should be filed in this project's Issues list.
 The team will be notified and will respond to the reported issue within 3 (US) working days.